canjs/can-define/docs/serialize.md

 [can-define/map/map.prototype.serialize] is useful for serializing an instance into a more JSON-friendly form.
-This can be used for many reasons, including saving a [can-connect]ed instance on the server or serializing [can-route.map can-route.map]'s internal map for display in the hash or pushstate URL.
+This can be used for many reasons, including saving a [can-connect]ed instance on the server or serializing [can-route.data can-route.data]'s internal map for display in the hash or pushstate URL.

 The serialize property allows an opportunity to define how